-65. Plaintiffs argue that the actions upon which Defendants base their breach-based counterclaims-Plaintiffs' alleged unbudgeted commercial tenant upfits, improper capital calls, failure to accept an offer for purchase of a tax credit, unpaid development fee, and Camden's loss of investment partners and financing-were all known to Defendants more than three years before Defendants filed their counterclaims for breach of fiduciary duty and breach of contract on 5 April 2021.85
+65. Plaintiffs argue that the actions upon which Defendants base their breach-based counterclaims-Plaintiffs' alleged unbudgeted commercial tenant upfits, improper capital calls, failure to accept an offer for purchase of a tax credit, unpaid development fee, and Camden's loss of investment partners and financing-were all known to Defendants more than three years before Defendants filed their counterclaims for breach of fiduciary duty and breach of contract on 5 April 2021.87

-66. In particular, Plaintiffs contend, and the undisputed evidence shows, that Defendants were on notice of Plaintiffs' alleged breaches of fiduciary duty and contract (i) no later than the end of construction in 2016 as to JBS's design changes in 2013 and 2014 that led to the unbudgeted commercial tenant upfit expenditures in 2015 and 2016 about which Defendants complain; (ii) in 2015 as to JBS's failure to pay the development fee when it became due at that time; (iii) in 2016 as to
+66. In particular, Plaintiffs contend, and the undisputed evidence shows, that Defendants were on notice of Plaintiffs' alleged breaches of fiduciary duty and contract (i) no later than the end of construction in 2016 as to JBS's design changes in 2013 and 2014 that led to the unbudgeted commercial tenant upfit expenditures in 2015 and 2016 about which Defendants complain; (ii) in 2015 as to JBS's failure to pay the development fee when it became due at that time; (iii) in 2016 as to LMM's failure to pay the construction management fee when it became due at construction completion; (iv) in 2016 as to JBS's failure to reach an agreement with

-86 (Aff.
+88 (Aff.
 Erik M. Rosenwood Ex.
 5.)

-85 (Pls.'
+87 (Pls.'
 Supp.
 Br.
 9-12.)

-87 (Aff.
+89 (Aff.
 Erik M. Rosenwood Ex.
 10, ECF No. 33.10.)

-88 (Camden Dep.
+90 (Camden Dep.
 68:17-74:9.)